Omnition/synthetic-load-generator/README.md

 Different tags can also be added to each service or to each route.
 Tags added to a service will apply to all routes for that service, whereas tags for a route will be added for that route only.
 The tags for a route supersede tags set for a service.
-Services and routes can set tags probabilistically based on integer weights (default is 1).
-Additionally, service can inherit tags from their direct caller by specifying the keys that should be inherited, which can be useful for modeling region-locked flows.
-TagGenerators can also be added to add many tags with many values.
+Services and routes can set tags probabilistically based on integer weights (default is 1) where the probability of selection is <weight of specific tagset> divided by <sum of all weights>.
+Additionally, services/routes can inherit tags from their direct caller by specifying the keys that should be inherited, which can be useful for modeling region-locked flows.
+TagGenerators can also be added to add many tags with many values of varying length.

 Simple Example JSON:
 ```json